klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

 Only the definition of "small" varies depending on the type of memory or storage.
 For RAM memory "small" is on the order of a cache line or 64 bytes on many popular CPUs, for permanent storage "small" is measured in kilobytes or even 10s or 100s of kilobytes for shared parallel file systems.
-We haven't discussed the architecture of main memory in much detail, ub there also streaming is important to get the fastest performance as internally memory is also accessed and buffered in larger blocks than a single request, and a subsequent request to data that is already in that larger buffer will be quicker than an access to data that is not.
+We haven't discussed the architecture of main memory in much detail, but there also streaming is important to get the fastest performance as internally memory is also accessed and buffered in larger blocks than a single request, and a subsequent request to data that is already in that larger buffer will be quicker than an access to data that is not.